Sultan bin Zayed bin Sultan Al Nahyan: Early life and education

 Sheikh Sultan was the second son of Sheikh Zayed bin Sultan Al Nahyan, founder of the UAE.
 He was born in 1953.
 His mother was his father's second wife, Sheikha bint Madhad Al Mashghouni.
 Sheikh Sultan was educated at Millfield School in Somerset, England and was a graduate of Royal Military Academy Sandhurst.
-His older paternal half-brother Sheikh Khalifa, was the president of the United Arab Emirates (2004-2022), while his other half-brother, Sheikh Mohammed, is the current President of the United Arab Emirates and the Ruler of Abu Dhabi.
+His older paternal half-brother Sheikh Khalifa, was the president of the United Arab Emirates (2004-2022), while his other half-brother, Sheikh Mohamed, is the current president of the United Arab Emirates and the ruler of Abu Dhabi.